-- 5.5 The limit on deposits in Money Market Funds will be £20 million with any one AAAm rated liquidity fund.
-These work in the same way as a deposit account but the money in the overall fund is invested in a number of counterparties, therefore spreading the counterparty risk. - There are products being developed that are similar to, but not the same as Money Market Funds, such as 'term repurchase arrangements'.
+5.6 The limit on deposits in Money Market Funds will be £20 million with any one AAAm rated liquidity fund.
+These work in the same way as a deposit account but the money in the overall fund is invested in a number of counterparties, therefore spreading the counterparty risk.

+- 5.7 There are products being developed that are similar to, but not the same as Money Market Funds, such as 'term repurchase arrangements'.
 The risk associated with these funds is somewhere between a fixed term deposit and a Money Market Fund.
-The Section 151 officer will approve the placing of monies in these types of fund up to a maximum of £20

-- million per fund, if deemed appropriate and in consultation with our treasury management advisers. - 5.7 Given the prevailing financial market conditions, financial institutions will inevitably devise various investment products to offer enhanced returns.
-The Council's Section 151 Officer will consider these in consultation with our treasury management advisers and will approve the placing of monies in such investment products with appropriate limits, only after the options and their associated risks have been fully analysed by the treasury management team and our treasury management advisers. - 5.8 To maximise flexibility, there is no limit on deposits with the UK Government (e.g. Debt Management Office, HM Treasury bills). - 5.9 The limit on deposits with other Local Authorities will be £40 million which is approximately 9% of the authority's estimated 2013/2014 gross revenue expenditure of £433m.
+The Section 151 officer will approve the placing of monies in these types of fund up to a maximum of £20 million per fund, if deemed appropriate and in consultation with our treasury management advisers. - 5.8 Given the prevailing financial market conditions, financial institutions will inevitably devise various investment products to offer enhanced returns.
+The Council's Section 151 Officer will consider these in consultation with our treasury management advisers and will approve the placing of monies in such investment products with appropriate limits, only after the options and their associated risks have been fully analysed by the treasury management team and our treasury management advisers. - 5.9 To maximise flexibility, there is no limit on deposits with the UK Government (e.g. Debt Management Office, HM Treasury bills). - 5.10 The limit on deposits with other Local Authorities will be £40 million which is approximately 9% of the authority's estimated 2013/2014 gross revenue expenditure of £433m.
+These deposits will have a maximum duration of 5 years.